rhodecode/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

    .. note::

-      It is recommended to call it `dev.ini`.
+      It is recommended to use the name `dev.ini`.

 Setup the Development Database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To create a development database use the following example.
+To create a development database, use the following example.
 This is a one time operation::

     paster setup-rhodecode dev.ini \